findungho/securitybase1/README.md

   2. Go to http://localhost:9091/
   3. Sign in with username "ted" and password "ted"
   4. In the form page, input your name in the Name fiel and "<script>alert('XSS')</script>" in the Address field, the click Submit.
   5. New page will appear with the message "Thank you!
 You have been signed up to the event!".
-This stores the script as an executable that will send to a victim’s browser.
+This stores the script as an executable that will send to a victim√ïs browser.
   6. Go back http://localhost:9091/
   7. Type again your name in the Name field and anything in the Address field.
   8. This will send a duplicate page as your name and browser will run the script that was stored.